vikumchathuranga/iot-hub-c-raspberrypi-getstartedkit/README.md

 ## 2.6 Create a Storage Account for Table Storage
 Now we will create a service to store our data in the cloud.
 - Log on to the [Microsoft Azure Portal](https://portal.azure.com/)
 - In the menu, click **New** and select **Data + Storage** then **Storage Account**
-- Choose **Classic** for the deployment model and click on **Create**
-- Enter the name of your choice (We chose `pistorage`) for the account name, `Standard-RAGRS` for the type, choose your subscription, select the resource group you created earlier, then click on **Create**
+    - Name: `Your choice` (we chose `pistorage`)
+    - Deployment model: `Classic`
+    - Performance: `Standard`
+    - Replication: `Read-access geo-redundant storage (RA-GRS)`
+    - Subscription: `Your choice`
+    - Resource Group: `Your choice`
+    - Location: `Your choice`
 - Once the account is created, find it in the **resources blade** or click on the **pinned tile**, go to **Settings**, **Keys**, and write down the _primary connection string_.

 ## 2.7 Create a Stream Analytics job to Save Sensor Data in Table Storage and Raise Alerts
 Stream Analytics is an Azure IoT service that streams and analyzes data in the cloud.
 We'll use it to process data coming from your device.

 - Log on to the [Microsoft Azure Portal](https://portal.azure.com/)
 - In the menu, click **New**, then click **Internet of Things**, and then click **Stream Analytics Job**
 - Enter a name for the job (We chose “PiStorageJob”), a preferred region, then choose your subscription.
-At this stage you are also offered to create a new resource group or to use an existing resource group.
-Choose the resource group you created earlier (In our case, `PiSuite`).
+At this stage you are also offered to create a new or to use an existing resource group.
+Choose the resource group you created earlier.
 - Once the job is created, open your **Job’s blade** or click on the **pinned tile**, and find the section titled _“Job Topology”_ and click the **Inputs** tile.
 In the Inputs blade, click on **Add**
 - Enter the following settings:
     - Input Alias = _`TempSensors`_
     - Source Type = _`Data Stream`_
     - Source = _`IoT Hub`_
-    - IoT Hub = _`raspPiIoT`_ (use the name for the IoT Hub you create before)
+    - IoT Hub = _`PiSuite`_ (use the name for the IoT Hub you create before)
     - Shared Access Policy Name = _`iothubowner`_
     - Shared Access Policy Key = _The `iothubowner` primary key can be found in your IoT Hub Settings -> Shared access policies_
     - IoT Hub Consumer Group = "" (leave it to the default empty value)